I was just told, snerdly, tell me if you knew this.

 But for me, it comes down to three real important words.

-Because of something as silly and ridiculous as a little you know, one off that George Allen made.
+You know, Jim Webb won that election in 2006 by less than 10,000 votes because of something as silly and ridiculous as a little one-off that George Allen made.

 This could make a real difference.